What we do...

 Working in specific issue areas enables us to link grantees in one part of the country with those working elsewhere for their mutual benefit and inspiration.
 We try to be mindful of community leaders’ sense of funding needs and their visions for innovation.

-What do we mean by the term "social change" and how does it compare to "social service?"
+What do we mean by the term "social change" and how does it compare to "social service"?
 Social change addresses the root causes of problems; social service addresses the consequences of those problems.
 Social change addresses whole communities, systems, and institutions; social service aids and assists individuals.
 The foundation does not usually offer grants to support individual assistance programs.
 For a complete list of restrictions, please see our guidelines posted in our Grants section.

 Make A Donation